newyorker/tny-uturn/README.md

-# SpeedingTicket - detect scrolling speeders, with events
+# SpeedingTicket - detect scrolling behavior with a requestAnimationFrame debounce

-SpeedingTicket.js is a small library for detecting people who scroll quickly.
-It uses the window object's timeout events to keep track of the user's past scroll speed, without bogging down the browser.
+SpeedingTicket.js is a small library for detecting people who change scroll direction while viewing a webpage.
+It uses the requestAnimationFrame events to run at 60 frames a second.

 ## Getting started